The-Marcy-Lab-School/personal-pokedex/README.md

 ### Tip: Remember Controlled Components

 Every time you see a form or input of any type, store that value in state!
+The started code is designed to guide you in bulding out this app.
+However, **you are allowed to change the code however you see fit.** If you can figure out a better or DRYer way to store state, go ahead!

 ## Set Up